schklom/Mirror-workflows/README.md

 As of now there is no other way to get your movements out of your Crypto.com Wallet (not DeFi Wallet App) than exporting it to CSV files.
 This service provides a file share where you can drop your exported CSV files and automatically import it to your Firefly III instance.

-Well, as there's more information needed than provided within these csv files to map the transactions to the appropriate accounts within Firefly III it's not "just importing a csv".
-Therefore the csv-importer isn't used and instead the Firefly III API is called directly.

 # How to use

 ## Run it from Docker Hub